Antti-Pyhaluoto/Game-of-Life/README.md

 # Functionality
 Starting from randomly generated frame, script follows the rules of the Game of Life until either max number of frames is reached or generations become stale.
 Each frame is saved as a jpg image that can later be combined into a video with for example FFmpeg.

+Script asks the user for max frames and live cell ratio.

 # Rules:
 * Any live cell with fewer than two live neighbors dies, as if by under population.
 * Any live cell with two or three live neighbors lives on to the next generation.